clarebuckley/rubiks-cube/README.md

 * Left face clockwise 90 degrees
 * Down face anti-clockwise 90 degrees

-The faces are printed in the flat view of the rubik's cube as shown below:
+The faces are printed in the flat view of the rubik's cube, and are initialised as shown below:

                             WHITE/UP
                                 |